Painted Sewing Machine Table

 I have major memories using this stuff as a kid to make the wood around our house look fresh.

-If you need something stronger to cover wood filler, check out this wood stain repair post to learn how to camaflouge large damage.
+If you need something stronger to cover wood filler, check out this wood stain repair tutorial to learn how to camaflouge large damage.

 Cleaning Hardware